mansstiv/Website-Redesign/README.md

 ## How to run
 1. To run a PHP program you need to have Xampp installed.
 2. After installation, start Mysql and Apache servers.
 3. Git clone this repo under htdocs folder.
-For example for linux systems, htdocs can be found here (/opt/lampp/htdocs).
+For example for linux systems, htdocs can be found in this path /opt/lampp/htdocs.
 4. run localhost/Website-Redesign/ypakp/index.php.

 ## Site Before